DevOps-Corner/infra/README.md

 # infra

 My infrastructure for side projects and such.
+Built on Azure using Terraform, Packer and Ansible.